 As kids get older and become interested in their family history, they may have a list of questions to ask their grandparents.
 Make sure you let them know they can always ask.

 If they need help with a school project or they’re simply curious, be on hand to answer their queries.
-Not only will they appreciate it, it will likely strengthen your relationship.
+Not only will they appreciate it, but it will also likely strengthen your relationship.

 Sample Letters to Your Grandchildren